Carva70/Carva70/README.md

 Hi, I'm Ignacio Carvajal, a software engineering student at Universidad Autónoma de Madrid (UAM) EPS.
 I'm passionate about coding and am always learning new technologies.
-Currently, I am focusing on learning R for data analysis, specifically in the areas of PCA and EFA for my TFG.

 On my GitHub profile, you will find various projects that I have been working on, such as: